Sujangyawali/Data-Scrape-to-RAG/README.md

 ## Enhancement
 Future updates to the framework will include:
-1. Containerised entire application (as RAG par is running outside it)
-2. Enhance data processing/Pipeline for multiple stages and orchestrate via airflow
-3. Email and notification services for batch processes
+1. Email and notification services for batch processes
-4. Caching:Implement more advanced caching to improve performance
+2. Caching:Implement more advanced caching to improve performance
-5. Stream output in UI
+3. Stream output in UI
-6. Add testing mechamism
+4. Add testing mechamism
-7. Logging and Auditing for each activity/script
+5. Logging and Auditing for each activity/script
-8. Enhance data lineage service
+6. Enhance data lineage service